doubleedesign/fey-factor/README.md

 The generated files can then be found in `./src/generated`.

+Fields not included in the database schema should be added in the `src/types.ts` file to be included in the generated schema.

+#### Adding fields

+As mentioned [above](#1-data-builder), the database schema is intentionally minimal, with a focus on raw data and low redundancy.
+What is not included in the database (whether explicitly or at all) includes:

+- fields that are calculated or derived from the data in the database
+- fields for data that is fetched from an external source (e.g., TMDB API).

+To add a field to the GraphQL schema that doesn't belong in the database, add it to the `src/types.ts` file and re-run the generator.

+#### Generating resolver skeletons

-I have also created a script to generate skeletons/templates for resolvers based on the generated schema and likely function names. (**Note:** This overwrites any existing resolvers in the `./src/resolvers` folder.)
+I have also created a script to generate skeletons/templates for resolvers based on the generated schema and likely function names. (**Note:** This overwrites any existing resolvers in the `./src/resolvers` folder, so is really an initial dev tool that will stop being used once the resolvers are fleshed out.)
 ```bash
 npm run generate:resolvers
 ```

 ### Troubleshooting

-Exception thrown about Punycode when running scripts on Node 21.
+- `Exception thrown about Punycode when running scripts on Node 21.`
-: Change Node version to 20 LTS (`nvm use lts/iron`).
+  - Change Node version to 20 LTS (`nvm use lts/iron`).

-After deleting resolver files to re-create them, the script says it's created them and `existsSync` returns `true`, but the files aren't actually there. `unlinkSync` throws an error.
+- After deleting resolver files to re-create them, the script says it's created them and `existsSync` returns `true`, but the files aren't actually there. `unlinkSync` throws an error.
-: Try killing all Node processes, restarting WSL, and/or restarting computer.
+  - Try killing all Node processes, restarting WSL, and/or restarting computer.

+#### Miscellaneous notes

+- Watch provider data is automatically filtered for Australia before it's returned to the GraphQL client.

+---
 ## 3. Front-end app

 The plan is that the UI will contain: